Having administered several high profile compensation funds over the course of 30 years, Kenneth Feinberg is no stranger to controversy.

 According to Feinberg, prior to the 2010 oil spill, all of the victim compensation funds he administered were funded by the government.
-The 9/11 Victim Compensation Fund was unique in that it was put into place just 11 days after the terrorist attack.
+The 9/11 Victim Compensation Fund, in particular, was unique in that it was put into place just 11 days after the terrorist attack.

-Although 9/11 victims were not required to file a claim through the fund, it provided an alternative to allow them to immediately obtain money.
-According to Feinberg, a little more than 7,000 claims were processed by the fund.
+Though 9/11 victims were not required to file a claim through the fund, it provided an alternative to allow them to obtain money immediately.
+According to Feinberg, a little over 7000 claims were processed by the fund.

-The BP oil spill fund, on the other hand, resulted from a handshake between President Obama and BP executives in which they voluntarily agreed to put up $20 million upfront, he said.
+The BP oil spill fund, on the other hand, resulted from a handshake between President Obama and BP executives where they voluntarily agreed to put up $20 million upfront, he said.

-According to the experienced fund administrator, more than 1 million claims from 50 states and 35 foreign countries were filed through the Gulf Coast Claims Facility.
+According to the experienced fund administrator, well over 1 million claims from 50 states and 35 foreign countries were filed through the Gulf Coast Claims Facility.

-While all of the funds he’s administered provided special compensation for special people, Feinberg said the volume was much more problematic in the BP situation than in 9/11.
-Another huge difference — all but BP were funded by public money.
+While all of the funds he’s administered could be considered similar in that each provided special compensation for special people, Feinberg said the volume was much more problematic in the BP situation than in 9/11.
+Another huge difference – all but BP were funded by public money.

-Congress established the 9/11 fund to recognize the importance of demonstrating solidarity of the American people behind the victims, Feinberg said.
+Congress established the 9/11 fund to recognize the importance of demonstrating solidarity of the American people behind the victims, said Feinberg.

 “[The fund] served the purpose of aligning the American people with the victims of 9/11,” he said.

 When Feinberg, an alternative dispute resolution specialist, became administrator of the BP fund, he inherited the already operational Gulf Coast Claims Facility and an already developed claims process.
 As a result, he met with dissatisfaction almost immediately.